jjloomis/adobe-audition-basic-audio-editing/editing/moving-multiple-sound-bites.md

-# Moving multiple sound bites
+# Moving Multiple Sound Bites

 Occasionally, it may be necessary to move several sound bites at the same time.